fbpx

 The 4-year-old had spent the majority of his time since March of 2020 inside his Laurel home with his mother.
 Truitt hadn’t known much of the pre-pandemic world, but he knew he wanted to go back to it.
 He missed his friends and his gymnastics lessons.

-Truitt's , Anna and Matt, wanted that for him too, but were concerned about his and safety.
-Though the two had been vaccinated against soon after they became eligible, children in Truitt's age group were still ineligible.
+Truitt’s , Anna and Matt, wanted that for him too, but were concerned about his and safety.
+Though the two had been vaccinated against COVID-19 soon after they became eligible, in Truitt’s age group were still ineligible.

 Then they heard that Moderna’s pediatric vaccine trial would be coming to Hattiesburg Clinic.